ahadrauf/Drone-Swarm-Simulation/README.md

 ## Licenses and Acknowledgements
 This work is licensed under the MIT License for future sharing and collaborative work.
-This software was developed during a 2017 internship at [https://www.elysianlabs.io/](Elysian Labs, Inc.).
+This software was developed during a 2017 internship at Elysian Labs, Inc. (https://www.elysianlabs.io/).
 It was done in collaboration with the AFSOC 720th OSS/OSK, with funding provided by the National Science Foundation (NSF).